-Children are given music lessons In English once every two weeks from a music teacher in grades 1 to 8.
+Children are given music lessons in English once every two weeks from a music teacher in grades 1 to 8.
 During these lessons, the children will listen to classical and world music, learn about instruments, vocals and musical notation.

 The natural surroundings of the school play a vital role in our curriculum.
 Nature education activities usually take place outside.
 We have a school garden next to the building at the IB location used by grades 2 and 4.
 The children of grade 8 help the grade 2 children with gardening.
-Grade 6 visits the gardens at the Kids Gardens Delft, location Zonnebloem in Tanthof.
+Grade 4 gardens independently in the school gardens and grade 6 visits the gardens at the Kids Gardens Delft, location Zonnebloem in Tanthof.